 No. 1 Gonzaga remains unbeaten, rolls over San Diego 106-69

 SPOKANE, Wash.
+(AP) Even after wrapping up yet another West Coast Conference regular-season crown a few days earlier, No. 1 Gonzaga didn't let up.

-(AP) — Drew Timme scored 17 of his 21 points in the first half, Jalen Suggs added 17 points and top-ranked Gonzaga won its 26th straight game with a 106-69 romp over San Diego on Saturday night.
+Drew Timme scored 17 of his 21 points in the first half, Jalen Suggs added 17 points and the top-ranked Bulldogs won their 26th straight game with a 106-69 romp over San Diego on Saturday night.

+''I think we are just becoming more mature and understand that just playing these games doesn't mean we are going to get a guaranteed national championship and we have to raise our level and keep improving every game,'' Gonzaga guard Andrew Nembhard said.

-Corey Kispert added 16 points to help Gonzaga (22-0, 13-0 West Coast) get its 14th straight victory against San Diego and 49th consecutive win at home.
+Corey Kispert added 16 points to help Gonzaga (22-0, 13-0) get its 14th straight victory against San Diego and 49th consecutive win at home.
+Timme has topped the 20-point mark in six of the past eight games, and has reached double figures in all but one game this season.

+''He has got great footwork, he has got great hands, he's got a variety of ways to score,'' Gonzaga coach Mark Few said. ''He's hard to double because he doesn't score in conventional ways but I'm sure eventually we are going to probably see more and more of that.''

 The Bulldogs are a win away from matching a program best 50-game home winning streak.
 Gonzaga will have a chance to break the mark next week with home games against Santa Clara and Loyola Marymount that were rescheduled to make up for earlier postponements.